ymatrix-data/gpupgrade/README.md

 ```
 fly --target [target-name] expose-pipeline --pipeline [pipeline-name]
 ```

+(Similarly, there is a `make expose-pipeline` convenience recipe in the Makefile.)

 This will allow anyone to see the pipeline and its status.
 The details of the run will not be visible unless the user is logged in to concourse.